Altria Represents One Of The Safest Ultra-High Yields You Can Find Today (NYSE:MO)

 Today I'm sharing with readers a recent SWAN pick that I recently purchased (shares), and like "any" SWAN pick, it has risks.
 However, thanks to my co-producer, Dividend Sensei, the investment thesis has been carefully researched in order to provide optimal analysis, in which I'm confident that my principal is being protected at ALL costs.

-Altria Group (MO) – which manufactures and sells cigarettes, smokeless products, and wine – is a legendary and beloved high-yielding dividend king.
+Altria Group (NYSE:MO) – which manufactures and sells cigarettes, smokeless products, and wine – is a legendary and beloved high-yielding dividend king.
 That's for two reasons.

 First, it's raised its dividend for 50 consecutive years – since 1970.
 That includes through six recessions, highlighting the resiliency of Altria's cash flows and dividend-friendly corporate culture.